Text Size:

 Complete Streets

 The Complete Streets approach gives pedestrians, cyclists, transit riders and other multimodal travelers the same access to safe and comfortable streets as motor vehicles.
-The toolkit provides local governments with a guide to plan design and implement safe and comfortable transportation network for all modes and all users.
+The toolkit provides local governments with a guide to plan, design and implement safe and comfortable transportation network for all modes and all users.

 A commuter rail train pulling into a station with several freight train cars sitting on the tracks next to it.